zedlopez/ifm/Examples/ModernConveniences.md

 Now we might put this to work in a short example.

 One slight challenge lies in giving these assembled pieces separate descriptions.
 When we have an assembly that adds parts to objects, we can then talk about (for instance) "the stove's switch" elsewhere in the code.
-But items that have been assigned rooms are not named in the same way, so we cannot talk about "the Industrial Kitchen's stove" in our code as a way to assign it a description or special behavior.
+But items that have been assigned rooms are not named in the same way, so we cannot talk about "the Industrial Kitchen's stove" in our code as a way to assign it a description or special behaviour.
 In quite a simple example, we could make the descriptions of the kind simply be the descriptions we want for the individual items: